libp2p/devgrants/006-gossipsub-threat-proposal.md

 Failing to define an explicit threat model will lead to confusion in the community about what is meant by saying gossipsub isn't "secure" or that a certain attack is/isn't "possible".
 This might cause Ethereum 2.0 designers and application developers to put too much trust into gossipsub, and then be disappointed when a successful attack occurs.

-In addition, not having a clearly-defined threat model is an invitation for unscrupulous actors to sow Fear, Uncertainty and Doubt (FUD) about Ethereum 2.0.
+In addition, not having a clearly-defined threat model is an invitation for unscrupulous actors to sow Fear, Uncertainty and Doubt (FUD) about Ethereum 2.0 and libp2p.
 Statements like "Ethereum 2.0 relies on an insecure gossipsub protocol" could appear on social media or in the press, and the Ethereum community won't be able to combat these deceptive statements because we won't have a threat model that defines explicitly what we mean by _secure_ in the gossipsub context.

 # Expected output and constraints